Thousands turn out to mourn Kobe Bryant as Lakers return to the court in LA

 “It’s almost like losing a child in a way.”

+“Kobe was a symbol of hard work, dedication, putting your all into your passions, your craft, and so I think a lot of us were able to connect with him in that sense.”

+“It’s beautiful to see and I think that inspiration will live on forever.”

-Bryant and the eight others died when the helicopter they were taking to a girls’ basketball tournament crashed in foggy weather on a hillside northwest of Los Angeles.
+Bryant and the eight others died when the helicopter they were taking to a girls’ basketball tournament crashed in foggy weather on a hillside northwest of Los Angeles, plunging fans into mourning and sending shockwaves through the sporting world.

 Following Bryant’s death, the National Basketball Association (NBA) canceled a game scheduled for Staples Center on Tuesday between the Lakers and the Los Angles Clippers, citing the need to give the team time to grieve.

-Vogel this week said the tragedy was bringing the Western Conference-leading Lakers, an already tight-knit group, even closer together and credited team leaders LeBron James and Anthony Davis with helping the players manage their emotions.
+Lakers coach Frank Vogel this week said the tragedy was bringing the Western Conference-leading Lakers, an already tight-knit group, even closer together and credited team leaders LeBron James and Anthony Davis with helping the players manage their emotions.

 “I’m heartbroken and devastated my brother!!”
 James, who was seen in tears at Los Angeles International Airport on the day of Bryant’s death, wrote on Instagram on Monday.
 “I promise you I’ll continue your legacy man!”